skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ## Bicycling related query types

-Routing API provides three types of queries you can run related to bicycling:
+Routing API provides five query types that can be run related to bicycling:

--	City bike rental stations and bikes that are available in Helsinki
+-	City bike rental stations and bikes that are available in Helsinki (bikeRentalStations / bikeRentalStation)
--	City bike parks that are available in Helsinki
+-	City bike parks that are available in Helsinki (bikeParks / bikePark)
--	Bicycling routes using city bike or your personal bike
+-	Bicycling routes using city bike or your personal bike (plan)

 ## City bikes